tjarkvandemerwe/tidyprompt/README.md

 A simple string serves as the base for a prompt.

-By adding prompt wrappers, you can influence various aspects of how the LLM handles the prompt, while verifying that the output is structured and valid (including retries with feedback to the LLM if it is not).
+By adding prompt wraps, you can influence various aspects of how the LLM handles the prompt, while verifying that the output is structured and valid (including retries with feedback to the LLM if it is not).

 ``` r
   "Hi there!" |>